 Paying rent during repairs

 Renters must continue to pay rent while waiting for repairs to be done or waiting to be paid back for repairs.
-However, they can apply to VCAT for their rent to be paid into VCAT’s Rent Special Account.
-This means VCAT holds the rent and the rental provider does not receive it until the issue is sorted out.
+However, they can apply to VCAT for their rent to be paid into CAV’s Rent Special Account.
+This means CAV holds the rent and the rental provider does not receive it until the issue is sorted out.

 Rental provider does not respond to a request